mheyer32/alienbreed3d2/docs/extended_modding/binary/PlayerProgression.md

 Please read the [Data Format](./DataFormat.md) document for further information on the file structure.

-The Game Modification File is the binary encoded represntation of the data defined in the [RSON Source](../source/GameModification.md).
+The Player Progression File stores key statistics pertaining to the progress that a player has made overall, as distinct from regular game saves that include only the level and inventory.

 Unlike other files described here, the Player Progression File is a binary asset created by the game on exit and has no corresponding source format.
-The file contains key statistics about the player's current progess in the game.
-Note that is separate to the game save slots.

 ## Chunks